Arundel Castle: History

 Although the castle remained in the hands of the Howard family over the succeeding centuries, it was not their favourite residence, and the various Dukes of Norfolk invested their time and energy into improving other ducal estates, including Norfolk House in London.
 Charles Howard, 11th Duke of Norfolk, was known for his restoration work and improvements to the castle beginning in 1787.
 The folly that still stands on the hill above Swanbourne Lake was commissioned by and built for the Duke by Francis Hiorne at this time.

+Some stained glass was supplied by William Raphael Eginton.
+Circa 1816, he described it thus:

 In 1846, Queen Victoria and her husband, Prince Albert, visited Arundel Castle for three days.
 Henry Howard, 13th Duke of Norfolk, internally remodelled the castle in time for her visit.
 The architectural firm responsible for design of the furniture was named Morant.
 The work included a suite of six rooms, built on the second floor of the south-east range at this time.

-After the 1846 Royal visit the 15th Duke began re-structuring the castle again from 1875 to 1905.
+After the 1846 royal visit the 15th Duke began re-structuring the castle again from 1875 to 1905.
 The work, which was done to the designs of Charles Alban Buckler and undertaken by Rattee and Kett of Cambridge, was completed in the late 19th century.
 The 16th Duke had planned to give the castle to the National Trust but following his death in 1975 the 17th Duke cancelled the plan.
-He created an independent charitable trust to guarantee the castle's future, and oversaw restorative works.
+He created an independent charitable trust to guarantee the castle's future, and oversaw restoration works.